Parents of teen charged in school shooting to stand trial

 “I wrote Ethan a pass back to class,” Hopkins continued.
 “I told him, ‘I just want you to know I care about you.’
 I don’t remember them saying goodbye (to Ethan).”

-“Ethan responds about how his dad left the gun out but Ethan knows gun safety so its no problem.
-And then he says: ‘Now, it’s time to shoot up the school.
-JK JK JK JK,’” Smith said.

-“This conversation existed between Ethan and his friend, but there is not any kind of conversation like this between Ethan and his mother or Ethan and his father?”
-Smith asked, to which Wagorwski responded “no.”

-But prosecutors alluded to a disconnect between Ethan and his parents, including texts to his friend in which he talks about his “dark side.”
+Prosecutors alluded to a disconnect between Ethan and his parents, including texts he made to a friend in which he talks about his “dark side.”

 “In a text on April 5, 2021, Ethan writes: ‘Now my mom thinks I take drugs.
 Like she thinks the reason why I’m so mad and sad all the time is because I take drugs, and she doesn’t worry about my mental health,’” assistant prosecutor Marc Keast said.
 “And then he writes: ’They make me feel like I’m the problem.’”

-A day before the shooting, the school left a voicemail for Jennifer Crumbley informing her that a teacher was concerned that Ethan had been searching for ammunition online using his phone.

-A sheriff’s office computer crimes investigator testified Feb.
-8 at the couple’s preliminary examination that she later asked her son in a text if he “at least” showed school officials a photo of the gun the parents gave Ethan as an early Christmas gift.
+But Shannon Smith, Jennifer Crumbley’s lawyer, pointed out that the journal also contained the entry: “I’m sorry for this mom and dad.
+I’m not trying to hurt you by doing this.
+I have to do this,” and “I will have to find where my dad hid my 9 mm before I can shoot the school.”

+“The element that the prosecution in this case can never prove is that Jennifer Crumbley or James Crumbley knew that their son was going to commit a school shooting,” Smith said in her closing statement.

-The Crumbleys remained jailed on $500,000 bond.
+The Crumbleys remain jailed on $500,000 bond.
 The case against them is highly unusual because parents are rarely held criminally responsible for teens accused in mass school shootings.

 Last month, Ethan Crumbley’s attorneys filed a notice of an insanity defense.